-The primary sponsors will be represented in the SC of the project.
+These parties will be represented in the Steering Committee (SC) of the project.

 Antigua and Barbuda will have several principal and secondary stakeholders benefitting from the project such as Port, Immigration, Customs and ship agents to name a few.
-There project team(s) will comprise people from the principal stakeholders and secondary stakeholders as needed.
+Theproject team(s) will comprise people from the principal stakeholders and secondary stakeholders as needed.

 The current proposal is to establish two working groups in the project;

-Technical Working Group (TWG), comprising of relevant people of IMO, Norway and Antigua.
+Technical Working Group (TWG), comprised of relevant representatives of IMO, Norway, and Antigua and Barbuda.
 TWG shall deal with technical aspects as an independent group before the system is operational for testing, and it would report on the progress of the project to the SC.

 Operational Working Group (OWG), comprised of relevant stakeholders in Antigua under the direction of ADOMS.
-The OWG will be the responsible body to test and implement the MSW in Antigua.
-Progress is reported to the SC.
+The OWG will be the responsible body to test and implement the MSW in Antigua and Barbuda.
+The progress made of the project will be reported to the SC.

-IMO will prepare the mandate and Terms of Reference for the two working groups, subject for consideration at the SC meeting.
+IMO has prepared the mandate and Terms of Reference of the two working groups, subject to further consideration of the SC .

 IMO Single Window project and system scope

 The functionalities to be implemented in the MSW are well defined and communicated to the stakeholders in Antigua and Barbuda.
-The boundaries to the project are tied to scope of reporting requirements in the FAL Convention.
+The boundaries of the project are tied to the scope of reporting requirements in the FAL Convention.
 These system boundaries are described in this section.

 Process and system

 Maritime transport is one of several transport modes; therefore it is important to note that this project aims at developing a National Maritime Single Window system solution for maritime transport domain.
-The term National Maritime Single Window system (NMSW) is in this context relates to the only single window for maritime transport solution nationally.
+The term National Maritime Single Window system (NMSW) is in this context, relates to the only single window for the maritime transport nationally.
 This also implies that all single window operations are performed through one NMSW.

 In the NMSW there are two main stakeholder segments; offshore and onshore.
 Typical offshore stakeholders would be the master of a ship obligated to report ship movement to and from a port to the relevant authorities (data provider).
 A ship agent can under certain circumstances act on the master`s behalf.
-Onshore stakeholders on the other hand comprise of ports and authorities such as customs and Immigration entitled to receive relevant information that has been transmitted from the ship master or agent (data receiver).
+Onshore stakeholders, on the other hand, comprise ports and authorities such as Customs and Immigration which are entitled to receive any relevant information that has been transmitted from the ship master or agent (data provider).

-The authorities might also grant clearance to the ship before entering or leaving national waters, as well as clearance for a ship to berth and to leave berth.
+The authorities might also grant clearance to the ships before entering or leaving national waters, as well as clearance for a ship to berth or leave.

-The FAL Convention and the FAL Compendium define the maximum amount of clearance information that may be required before a ship can go to berth.
-Normally, ship clearance means that cargo can be offloaded to the quay side and that passenger may disembark for immigration control.
+The FAL Convention define the maximum amount of clearance information that may be required before a ship can go to berth.
+Normally, a ship clearance means that cargo can be offloaded to the quay side and that passenger may disembark for immigration control upon arrival; whereas for departure, the ship clearance implies that the vessel can leave her berth.

-In Antigua and Barbuda the clearance process is mainly done through by a clearance process done on arrival.
-Representatives from the authorities (Boarding Team) enter the ship and manually check, and approve the required documentation provided by the captain of the ship.
-After document approval the ship is cleared for operations in port.
-See figure 1.
+In Antigua and Barbuda, the clearance process is mainly done through an established process on arrival, as illustrated in Figure 1.
+Representatives from the authorities (Boarding Team) board the ship and manually check, and approve the required documentation provided by the master of the ship.
+After the document approval, the ship is cleared for operations in port.

-Based upon the above, the scope the Single Window system to be implemented comprises the following elements:
+Based upon the above, the scope of the Single Window system to be implemented comprises the following elements:

 The collection of information through the National Maritime Single Window